How to Reduce Uric Acid Levels?

 Wheatgrass helps restore alkalinity in the blood.
 Plus, it is rich in vitamin C that promotes detoxification.
 It is also a good source of protein and amino acids as an alternative to eating animal protein.

-Simply drink one ounce (two tablespoons) of wheatgrass juice mixed with a squeeze of lemon juice daily until your uric acid level comes down.
+Simply drink one ounce (2 tablespoons) of wheatgrass juice mixed with a squeeze of lemon juice daily until your uric acid level comes down.

 Low-fat milk and dairy products have been associated to reduce risk of gout.
 Skim milk, for example, contains orotic acid that decreases the re-absorption of uric acid and promotes its removal through the kidneys.